MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 [MSIX app attach](https://docs.microsoft.com/azure/virtual-desktop/what-is-app-attach) lets deliver MSIX applications to both physical and virtual machines.
 It's made specifically for [Azure Virtual Desktop](https://docs.microsoft.com/azure/virtual-desktop/overview) (AVD), a desktop and app virtualization service that runs on the cloud.
 Using MSIX app attach with AVD can help you improve sign-in times for end-users, and it can reduce infrastructure costs.

-#### Windows on ARM
+#### Windows on Arm

-Windows can run on ARM devices.
-ARM PCs benefit from extended battery life and integrated support for mobile data networks.
+Windows can run on Arm devices.
+Arm PCs benefit from extended battery life and integrated support for mobile data networks.
 These PCs also provide great application compatibility and allow you to run your existing `x86` and `x64` applications unmodified.

-For best performance, you should enable your apps to take full advantage of the energy-efficient ARM processor architecture by either building a full ARM version or by optimizing the parts of the codebase that would benefit most from native performance.
-For more information on these techniques, refer to [Windows on ARM](https://docs.microsoft.com/windows/uwp/porting/apps-on-arm) and [ARM64EC for Windows 11 apps on ARM](https://docs.microsoft.com/windows/uwp/porting/arm64ec).
+For best performance, you should enable your apps to take full advantage of the energy-efficient Arm processor architecture by either building a full Arm version or by optimizing the parts of the codebase that would benefit most from native performance.
+For more information on these techniques, refer to [Windows on Arm](/windows/uwp/porting/apps-on-arm) and [Arm64EC for Windows 11 apps on Arm](/windows/uwp/porting/arm64ec).

 #### Toast notifications